Johmson is an ancient Norman name that arrived in England

 characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England

 also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Johnson, Joneson, Jonson, Joynson and others.

 Early Notables of the Johmson family (pre 1700)

-Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713)...
-Another 78 words (6 lines of text) are included under the topic Early Johmson Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713), an English soldier and a Member of Parliament for Newcastle-upon-Tyne (1680-1689); Sir Henry Johnson...
+Another 64 words (5 lines of text) are included under the topic Early Johmson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Johmson family to Ireland

 Some of the Johmson family moved to Ireland